webplatform/docs-wpd/Architecture/Topics/index.md

 You can see which topics there are either by viewing that part of any page editing form or this list: [[:Category:Topics]].

+Topics differ from "Topic Clusters" because Topics are designed to be wide-ranging "tags" throughout the site that end users may use to find content, whereas Topic Clusters are used very specifically to auto-generate portions of the See Also sections, and nothing else.

 ===Steps to add a new topic===

 # Create a Category:Foo page.
 Add '''<nowiki>[[Category:Topics]]</nowiki>''' to it to make it a sub-category of the Topics category.